divyaKh/CMPE255Project/Archive/paper.md

 For XG Boost accuracy was 95.1%, for Gradient boost it dropped to 93.3% further for Decision tree it was around 93.8% and lastly for Random forest the accuracy was 93.4%.

 ## After applying Standard Scaler with Correlation
-The data modeling was done for the dataset which gave the following results.
+The data modeling was done for the dataset which gave the following results shown in Figure 7.6.

  ![Figure 7.6](https://user-images.githubusercontent.com/24936584/142974439-3efb80ec-180e-47d9-8cc1-a1551d25b24f.png)